muazzam-akhtar/cub3D-Linux/readme.md

 25. Created a new Function Euclidean which handles the functions for right angle triangle for different rays.
 26. Parsing for different orders of the layout is completed.
 27. Created a new file named utils_type and inside created new functions which are linked in this way- NO 1, SO 2, WE 3, EA 4, C 5, F 6, with any type of input I get the value as string or an int.
+28. Created a new Folder named Raycasting Algorithm which contains a text document.
+For to post it on how the collaboration was as a team and what we have developed in cub3D.